 |Brand name||Ingredient name|

 Some people with asthma use combination inhalers.
-Along with steroids, the combination inhalers contain bronchodilators.
-These target the muscles around your airways to help them relax.
+Combination inhalers contain steroids and bronchodilators, which target the muscles around your airways to help them relax.

 The most common combination inhalers are listed below:

-Side effects are generally mild with inhaled steroids, which is why doctors often prescribe them for use.
+Side effects of inhaled steroids are generally mild, which is why doctors often prescribe them.
 In most cases, the benefits of the steroids outweigh any possible side effects.